GoogleCloudPlatform/solutions-google-compute-engine-orchestrator/README.md

 3. Your Compute Engine project's API key.
 In this sample, we use a simple API key.
 The API key can be found in the [API console](https://code.google.com/apis/console/).
 More information can be found [here](https://developers.google.com/console/help/#UsingKeys).
 This assumes that the orchestration app is separate project from the application running on Compute Engine.
 4. The location (Cloud Storage bucket) and name of your startup script.

 You should modify all the values in this file to suit your needs.
 Please refer to the paper "Auto Scaling on the Google Cloud Platform" for documentation for the parameters.
-Also refer to the README for the accompanying status publisher tool for more information.
+Also refer to the section below for the accompanying status publisher tool for more information.
 Please note that if any of the scaling parameters result in a contradictory decision, no action is taken by the orchestrator tool.
 For instance, if the minimum-ave-cpu-load would dictate that an instance should be shut down, but the maximum-ave-cpu-load would dictate that a new instance should be created, no action is taken.

 #### Other configuration